 The Pupil Premium is a type of funding introduced by the government to fund students who might need additional support at school.
-Perins School receives additional funding for any students that fall into the following four groups.
+Perins School receives additional funding for any students that fall into the following groups.

 - Students who are currently entitled, or who have in the past six years been entitled, to Free School Meals.
 The school receives an additional £935 per year for each of these students.

 - The school receives £1,900 for any pupil who:

 - Is identified in the January 2016 school census or the alternative provision census as having left local-authority care as a result of one of the following: